Nikoo00o/Nota/README.md

 - initial release and beginning of changelog

+## Known Issues

+- rich text copied to the clipboard from word, or samsung notes, etc cannot be pasted into a text field (todo: maybe try to use a different clipboard manager to fix this problem in the future if it isn't fixed in flutter sdk: https://github.com/flutter/flutter/issues/74320)

 ## Technical Details on building the projects

 - just import the project in android studio and have the flutter and dart sdks installed and the android studio flutter